 4.6 The outcome will be confirmed in writing to the employee.

 5.1 The employee has a right of appeal against the outcome of a formal disciplinary hearing.
-The employee should write to the Director of HR Operations, setting out the grounds for the appeal in writing.
+The employee should write to the Director of Human Resources, setting out the grounds for the appeal in writing.
 The appeal must be submitted within seven working days of the date of the letter confirming the outcome.

 5.2 Appeals will be considered by a Head of School or other senior member of the University who has not been previously involved in the case.
 An appeal against dismissal will be considered by a panel.

 5.3 The decision of the person(s) hearing the appeal is final.

 If the person(s) conducting the hearing decide that there has been a disciplinary offence, an appropriate disciplinary penlty will be imposed.
 There are four possible levels of formal disciplinary penalty that may be applied after a disciplinary hearing.
 The sanction applied will depend on the seriousness of the alleged conduct.
 Further guidance is given in the ACAS Code of Practice on Disciplinary and Grievance Procedures (April 2009).

 A Formal Oral Warning is a sanction for conduct or an offence which is regarded as warranting disciplinary action.
 The member of staff involved will be informed of the underlying rationale for the concern; what improvements are expected; review dates and the help that is available to them to assist in achieving the required improvements.
 A note of the formal oral warning will be recorded on the member of staff’s personal file for the duration of the warning, which will normally be no longer than six working months.
 A copy of the file note of the formal oral warning will be sent to the member of staff.